mikaelacaron/Basic-Car-Maintenance/CONTRIBUTING.md

 # Getting Started
 ## Prerequisites
-* Download Xcode 15.0 or later
+* Download Xcode 15.0 or later (preferred to use Xcode 16 or later)
 * Install [SwiftLint](https://github.com/realm/SwiftLint) onto your machine via [Homebrew](https://brew.sh/)
    * This is not a requirement, but is preferred.
 ```sh